dask/dask-blog/_posts/2021-05-07-skeleton-analysis.md

 ## Executive Summary

 In this blogpost, we show how to modify a skeleton network analysis with Dask to work with constrained RAM (eg: on your laptop).
 This makes it more accessible: it can run on a small laptop, instead of requiring access to a supercomputing cluster.
+Example code is also [provided here](https://github.com/GenevieveBuckley/distributed-skeleton-analysis/blob/main/distributed-skeleton-analysis-with-dask.ipynb).

 ## Contents